-When most people hear the name Vincent Van Gogh, they immediately think of a rather eccentric artist who painted in vivid color and violent brush-strokes and whose life was marked by the mailing of his mutilated outer ear to a prostitute and a death marked by a somewhat boggled suicide attempt.
+When most people hear the name Vincent Van Gogh, they immediately think of a rather eccentric artist who painted in vivid color and violent brush-strokes and whose life was marked by the mutilation of his ear and a death by what we assume was a self-inflicted gunshot wound.
 He is well known for his rejection of the Church, and rumors abound about an embrace of eastern mysticism.
 The romanticism of Van Gogh as a tragic reject and artistic genius is perpetuated throughout the artistic world.
 However, it may be that those in the artistic world have made Van Gogh in their own image and rejected some major aspects of who he really was.

 Who was Vincent Van Gogh?
 In truth, we have no small record of the artist’s thoughts throughout his life through which to interpret his thoughts, his artwork, and his spirituality.
 We have rather extensive letters written to his closest confidant and benefactor in the whole world, his brother Théo.
 Through these writings and other sources, we find a Van Gogh devoted fervently throughout the great majority of his life to Jesus Christ.
 Van Gogh was the son of a Lutheran pastor.
 His father was somewhat of a theological liberal, espousing what was known at the time as Groningen theology.
 Vincent himself eventually drifted more toward “born again” conservative Christianity, becoming a fan of the works of Charles Spurgeon and D.L.
 Moody.
 Van Gogh’s desire was to become a missionary pastor, and that he became.
 He eventually spent a couple of years as a pastor in a coal mining community.